Ruach/ruach.github.io/_posts/2020-06-02-template-generating-microop.markdown

 As shown in the grammar rule,
 Template object is instantiated with the code literal of the def template block, t[4].
-The new Template object will be maintained by the templateMap, and its template name (t[3], ID) will be used to index the generated Template object inside the map.
+The newly instantiated Template objects will be maintained by the templateMap of the parser.
+Note that its template name (t[3], ID) will be used to index the generated Template object inside the map.
+The GEM5 parser defines Template python class for this purpose.

 ```python
  106 ####################